cesun00/dev-neo/content/linux/distro/slackware/slackware-qemu.md

 During the installation it's useful to switch to a second console by `ALT+F2` and check the disk usage by `df -hT` (usually by checking `/dev/sda?`).

 ## CD ROM PATH TRICK

+An interesting feature of slackware (and other floppy/CD-based distros) is that Once the ISO image is connected to IDE CDROM, its programs immediately available from the host machine shell.

+This is done